Designing an effective Moodle Course

 - Watch the course map workshop recording (runtime 28:57).

-3. Review the basics of editing in Moodle
+Review the basics of editing in Moodle

 - Start each resource or activity name with an action verb that lets students know how they are expected to interact with it.
-For example, “SUBMIT your essay”
+For example, “Submit your essay”

-2. Organize content into manageable pieces
+2. Organize content into logical, digestible pieces

 3. Make important information easy to find